Calculations & Operations Columns

 The Report Studio is still under development and has not officially been released.
 Be warned that code may change such that reports you create with this pre-release trial version might need to be updated in order to continue working after your next VTScada update.

-To configure your Calculations data set, you may first need to configure other data sets, such as a tag query data set, to bring in values to reference and you may need to add or manage report parameters.
-As data sets and parameters are added to your report, they become options in your Calculations data cell properties.
+Before you configure a Calculation data set, you must configure any data sets or parameters that will be used as a data source.
+After data sets and parameters are added to your report, they become selectable options in your Calculations data cell properties.

 About Operations

-What are the options and what do they do?
+What are these categories and what do they do?

 Think of a Tag Query data set that returns 4 tags.
-It displays four columns of data.
+It displays four columns, one per tag.
 Each Consolidation-type calculation adds an additional column with a value consolidated from those 4 values.

 There are several consolidation types: